 Measuring particles of 1 micron or less with a laser particle counter will detect particles from road traffic pollution where high concentrations of PM1 and 0.3 are most present.
 In such cases, an inbuilt air purifier sensor may tell you the air quality is good, when in fact, it isn’t as particles are much finer than what it is capable of measuring.

 Elevated particulate levels are likely in your home if you live within one kilometre of a main road or freeway, the closer you are to the pollution source, the higher the concentrations.

 Some air purifiers include TVOC sensors which give an overall measurement of Total Volatile Organic Compounds, but they are not specific; they summarise concentrations of these gases to give you a total TVOC reading.

 "TVOC is a grouping of a wide range of organic chemical compounds to simplify reporting when these are present in ambient air emissions," according to the Australian Department of the Environment and Energy.

 If you cook food in your kitchen or diffuse pure essential oils, you will have some levels of VOCs.
 Humans and pets and natural gases can also contribute to high VOC levels.
 VOCs aren’t bad in themselves, but rather a general marker.
 Low-cost sensors in mass-produced air purifiers don't differentiate between VOCs that are harmful and those that aren’t.
 If there are high levels of, for example, formaldehyde, most sensors will not tell you unless designed for this specific measurement.

 TVOC sensors contain elements and are not designed to run continuously; they have to be switched off for intervals; otherwise, they lose accuracy and will give false readings, so TVOC readings are not continuous.
 They also have short service life intervals, usually a maximum of 2 years.

-At InovaAir, we back all of our products with a 5-year warranty and will not implement a sensor with a maximum life of only 2 years.
+At INOVA, we back all of our home air purifiers with a sensor with a maximum life of only 2 years.
 The majority of our customers have not even replaced HEPA or carbon filters by this stage.